Thithuha/Thithuha-portfolio/README.md

 Hi everyone !!
-This is my up coming soon portfolio website.
+This is my up coming portfolio website.